19 Stunning Trails & National Parks in Washington DC

 Potomac Heritage

-The Potomac Heritage Trail links the tidal Potomac and the upper Youghiogheny river basins and is an area rich with historic pathways and waterways.
-It can be traveled by foot, bicycle, boat and horse.
+The Potomac Heritage Trail links the tidal Potomac and the upper Youghiogheny River basins and is an area rich with historic pathways and waterways.
+It can be traveled by foot, bicycle, boat, and horse.
 Experience the nature and wildlife between the Chesapeake Bay and the Allegheny Plateau.

 Star-Spangled Banner

-The historic trail spans Virginia, Maryland and D.C., just as the Chesapeake does.
+The historic trail spans Virginia, Maryland, and D.C., just as the Chesapeake does.
 There are great educational resources for kids to learn about the history associated with the trail.

 Check out the NPS.gov website for more!